oatmeaI/stax/readme.md

 const title = Title("This is a title", { font: new Font() });
 ```

 That's it!
 The library is under "active" development, in that I add features as I encounter a need for them :sweat-smile: - so as you'll notice, there is plenty of the built in widget API that is not implemented yet.
+(This project was originally started at around 2am while I was working on a custom widget and was wishing there was a cleaner way to lay them out).

 Feel free to add stuff and submit PRs!